maxime1jacquet/npm-directives/projects/ngx-parallax/README.md

 # Angular Parallax

-Simple way to use parallax in angular 9-10
+Simple way to use parallax with Angular 12-13 (with universal)

 ## 1- Install ngx-parallax package